Bay of Plenty teen multisporter collapses during China race

 "The Chinese Consulate have been in touch and keeping us informed, which has been incredible, really good communication."

-Mrs Thompson said Oliver had amazing mental strength, which enabled him to do such gruelling races.
+Solange said Oliver had amazing mental strength, which enabled him to do such gruelling races.

 "He is so mentally strong our Oliver, that his mental state took him further than his body could take him."